funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         $ PyFunceble -uf `https://raw.githubusercontent.com/funilrys/PyFunceble/dev/.travis/lists/url`

-    will download the given URL and test for it's content assuming that each line represent a URL to test.
+    will download the given URL and test for its content assuming that each line represents a URL to test.

 .. warning::
-    A test with this argument consist of the comparison of the status code.
+    A test with this argument consists of the comparison of the status code.
-    No WHOIS record will be request nor DNS Lookup will be done.
+    No WHOIS record will be requested nor DNS Lookup will be done.

 Source filtering, decoding, conversion and expansion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^